tabreturn/tabreturn.github.io/_posts/2018-08-05-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 {% highlight py %}
     ...
     ellipse(height/2,y, 47,47)

     if frameCount % 100 == 0:
         saveFrame()
 {% endhighlight %}

-Run the sketch and monitor the sketch folder.
-As every hundredth frame is encountered, a new file appears named &ldquo;screen-&rdquo; followed by a four-digit frame count (padded with leading zeros).
+Run the code and monitor the sketch folder.
+As every hundredth frame is encountered, a new file appears named &ldquo;screen-&rdquo; followed by a four-digit frame count padded with a leading zero(s).

 <figure>
   <img src="{{ site.url }}/img/pitl04/global-variables-saveframe-folder.png" />